-Claytonian wasn't able to answer the questions himself so he did one better and put me into a three-way conversation between the of us and Andy K of the Japanese Tabletop RPG Blog.
+Claytonian wasn't able to answer the questions I had about the game himself so he did one better and put me into a three-way conversation between the two of us and Andy K of the Japanese Tabletop RPG Blog.
 Andy was quite helpful and had this to say about the subject:

 "In short, there's no SRD for Saikoro Fiction games because they are all different.
 It would be like looking for an SRD for "Powered by the Apocalypse" but even harder because many of these games are very, Very, VERY different.